makersacademy/chitter-challenge/README.md

 Technologies
 ----

-* Test frameworks: Rspec, Capybara
 * Programming language: Ruby
 * Sinatra web app
-* HTML, CSS, Bootstrap, Javascript
+* Front end: HTML, CSS, Bootstrap
+* Bcrypt for password security
+* Used postgreSQL and Data Mapper (ORM) to save the data in databases.
+* Test frameworks: Rspec, Capybara
 * Hosted on Heroku at: ADD IN HERE LINK
-* Used Data Mapper and postgreSQL to save the data in databases.

 -----